 Historically all children have learnt by example.
-Survival to maturity of many higher animal species depend on them having this desire to learn.
+Survival to maturity of many higher animal species is dependent on having this desire to learn.
 Our children today are no different.
 They also have a unique gift of creativity & openness that requires nurturing.

 Current teaching methods stifle all of these natural traits and in doings so produce a very poor environment in which to learn.

-This current teaching methodology has not been put in place by rational thought, but has simply followed on from the first first schools where pupils were highly subservient and drilled with knowledge.
+Our current teaching methodology has not been put in place by rational thought, but has been historic, simply following on from the first first schools where pupils were highly subservient and drilled with knowledge.

-Our current education aims far too low.
+Our current education aims are far too low.
 As a society, we seem happy that the majority of our children reach a reasonable standard in formal subjects.
-But the reality is about achieving really useful life skills - and not just for the majority but for all of our children.
+But for the real world it is about achieving really useful life skills - and not just for some but for all of our children.

 'Fit For Life' - A Modern Educational Process for the 21st Century